 The vision of the cluster is to establish a consolidated and non-duplicative social allowance system within the lifecycle framework.
 The NSSS objective for the cluster is to ensure social security of the different vulnerable section of population, especially children, vulnerable women, old age and people with disability by means of social allowance.
-In addition, this cluster will oversee how the various life cycle programmes can work as an integrated system, allowing vulnerable people access to benefits across the lifecycle.
+In addition, this cluster will oversee how the various life cycle Programmes can work as an integrated system, allowing vulnerable people access to benefits across the lifecycle.

-9.2.2.
 Food Security & Disaster Assistance Cluster

-Food security is achieved when people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
+Food security is achieved when people, always, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
 For food security, only production of sufficient food is not sufficient.
 Rather people should have assured access to the sufficient food supply.
-The ministries having contribution in ensuring food security have been included in this cluster as follows:
+The vision of this cluster is to ensure access to nutritious food for the poor and vulnerable.
+The main objective of the cluster is to set up an efficient shock responsive social security system that ensures food security and meets other needs of people affected by disasters.